wichtounet/rust-etl/README.md

 The `reduce_sum` issue was worked around with a custom sum function.

 Currently, this also prevents me from using FMA since the `mul_add` function is hidden behind StdFloat and the rust-etl code is generic for integers and floats.

+### Parallel overhead

+Currently, the implementation of threads in this library is based on `rayon`and this has much more overhead than the implementation in `etl`.

+## Performance

+This library is mostly made to be used by `rust-dll`.
+A simple MLP is **currently about 40% slower than the version in C++**.

+One of the major improvements was achieved by switching to iterators whenever possible to speed up operations.
+When using iterators, the compiler can elide many bounds checks.
+This help performance on small vectors and matrices a lot.